Staunton and District Gardening Club

 We were all so interested a visit to our Speakers’ Aulden Farm in Leominster seemed an excellent idea.
 In fact the farm is open to the public for the NGS charities several times soon – Google it to find one that suits you!

-In April we hold our AGM and this will be followed by a Speaker on Dowsing.
+In April we held our AGM and this was followed by a Speaker on Dowsing.

 The month of June found us at Howle Hill Nursery and what a magical evening we had!
 We were made so welcome by Peter Dowle and his team despite the fact they were working on the Gardener’s World 50th anniversary celebration gardens at the NEC.
 I am sure we will all be glued to the TV for that programme.